cliosight-software/cliosuite/README.md

 Our aim is to develop projects in various technologies for some of the most relevant areas across industries where students, developers and startups wish to innovate and develop projects faster.
 Instead of having to look for interesting apllication areas, they can directly surf through our code projects and articles.
-The domain related articles are shared regularly through the cliosight.com blog section.
+The domain related articles are shared regularly through the <a href="https://cliosight.com/1000-ideas">cliosight.com blog</a> section.
 The Cliosuite MSME web application currently being developed, will also have exclusive articles for paid members.

 Our first open-source project is a simple demonstration of express js, mysql, node js, bootstrap, HTML and CSS technologies